pkcoff/libfabric/man/fi_bgq.7.md

   Support for *FI_AV_TABLE* may be added in the future.

 # LIMITATIONS

+In order to optimize network communication and enable FI_DIRECTED_RECV some bits in the source address that are used to define the torus address needed to be taken away, thereby limiting the size of the largest block or machine that this code can run on.
+That size is the size to address all nodes on Mira at the ALCF, with torus abcde dimensions 8x16x16x16x2.

 The bgq provider only supports *FABRIC_DIRECT*.
 The size of the fi_context structure for *FI_CONTEXT* is too small to be useful.
 In the 'direct' mode the